 Policy 7.HE.
-Development should preserve and enhance the character, cultural significance and setting of the historic environment in Torrance and Baldernock.
-The area includes historic environment designations shown on page 132 including:
+Development should preserve and enhance the character, appearance and setting of the historic environment in Torrance and Baldernock.
+The area includes historic environment designations shown on the map on page 133 including:

 International/Nationally Important Sites at: